JaneliaSciComp/JaneliaDataStandards/Definitions.md

 The act of resampling an image to a lower resolution, often by an integer factor.

 ### "field of view"
-The physical extent of the domain of an image.
+The physical extent of the observed space.
+In microscopy, FOV may be expressed as the diameter of the circular view seen through the eyepiece.
+In scientific bioimaging, FOV is typically expressed as linear measurements of the horizontal, vertical, and/or diagonal space captured by the digital sensor.

 ### "filtering"
 1. Usually referes to a convolution operation (a local, linear operation on the intensity values of an image).